pschool-in/curriculum/content/grammar/new-topics/article-4.md

  ```
  My grandmother told me *a* story.
- Can you Pass me a *slice* of bread?
+ Can you pass me a *slice* of bread?
  There was *an* elephant in the field.
  Mahesh has an *interest* in painting.
  We saw a tiger in *the* zoo.